Aligned-Design/postd/DOCS_VERIFICATION_REPORT.md

 ============================================================
 📋 SUMMARY:
-  Total files checked: 30
+  Total files checked: 32
-  Canonical files: 15
+  Canonical files: 17
   Archived files: 15
   Errors: 0
-  Warnings: 0
+  Warnings: 1

-✅ VERIFICATION PASSED: All status tags are correct!
+⚠️  VERIFICATION PASSED WITH WARNINGS
 ```

-✅ **PASS**: All 30 files have correct status tags.
+✅ **PASS**: All 32 files have correct status tags.

+⚠️ **NOTE**: DOC_MAINTENANCE.md contains example STATUS tags within code blocks (lines 32, 46, 81, 149, 262).
+This is expected and does not affect the document's actual canonical status (line 1).
+The warning is harmless.

 ### Fixes Applied
 During verification, 2 missing status tags were detected and corrected: